Are you searching for some answers?

 Did you know?

-• While gaming, adult predators are attempting to lure them in such a cunnning way, kids feel as if they are making real friends.
+While gaming, adult predators attempt to lure and manipulate kids.
+Kids feel as if they are making real friends.
 This is especially true for boys.

-• Online threats and “sextortion” feel so real that children—and older teens—are compelled to follow the instructions of predators, because they are scared something will happen if they don’t.
+Online threats and “sextortion” feel so real that children and teens are compelled to follow the instructions of predators, because they are scared to be exposed and humiliated if they don’t.

-• When anonymous apps, like those inside Snapchat, allow peers to send dozens of hateful messages, publicly shaming the recipient, children and teens often feel such incredible humiliation and hopelessness.
+When anonymous apps, like those inside Snapchat, allow peers to cyberbully by sending dozens of hateful messages that publicly shaming the recipient, children and teens often feel incredibly hopeless.
 A few have even taken their own lives.

-• Children are being exposed to explicit sexual images—including horrifying ones of other children and animals.
-Many of them are first shown these images by other children on the school bus, at sleepovers, and even in the cafeteria as adults walk by and don’t notice.
+Children are being exposed to explicit sexual images.
+Many of kids are first shown these images by other children on the school bus, at sleepovers, and even in the school cafeteria as adults walk by and don’t notice.